Towed Water Generator

 It turned out that trying to measure how well the wind-powered conversion worked was much more difficult than with the towed-water generator.
 Electrical usage varied with the number of times the icebox was raided, the Lectra/San ran, music blared, and propane cutoff switch left on.
 (Kids!)
 We collected data for 247 hours without the wind-powered generator and 154 hours with the wind-powered generator.
 Looking at the raw data, the generator supplied, on average, 1.3 amps, or about 35% of our needs at anchor.
 However, we also had a tropical storm pass nearby.
 If we eliminate the storm time, the generator supplied only 0.4 amps, or 12% of our needs.
 The average wind speed during the tests was approximately 7 knots.

-A more telling indication of how well the wind-powered generator worked for us is in the graph of wind speed versus current output (Figure 2).
+We get a more telling indication of how well the wind-powered generator worked for us wheb we look at wind speed versus current output.
 With the wind speed below 10 knots, there was hardly any power generated.
 Our graph is about 65% lower than the graph on page 12 in the Ferris Power Products catalog.
 This time, though, our batteries were more discharged—the batteries varied from 76% charged to 32% charged.
 We can't explain the discrepancy in the graphs, nor could Ferris.

 For the amount of storage space it demands, the hassle factor putting it up and down, and the small amount of electricity it generates, we would be reluctant to recommend the wind-power conversion kit.
 If you require power generation at anchor, a dedicated wind generator, optimized to perform its one intended function, will be a better bet.